xeylou/testade.xeylou.fr/content/posts/nagios-introduction/index.md

 ![](ncpa-w11-install-screenshots/06.png)
 ![](ncpa-w11-install-screenshots/07.png)

-### linux host
+### debian host

 NCPA will also be used for the debian host so that the check commands syntax will be the same for both host.

-I made an install script for the debian agent, source code is on [Github](https://github.com/xeylou/nagios-introduction/debian-ncpa-install.sh) for debian 11 & 12.
+I made an installation script for the debian agent, source code is on [Github](https://github.com/xeylou/nagios-introduction/debian-ncpa-install.sh) for debian 11 & 12.

 ```bash
 mkdir testing && cd testing